 - Avoid unclean environments where you would be exposed to grime or dust during the first month.

 - Don’t rub your eyes.

 We advise patients refrain from sporting activities for three to four weeks.
 Long and short-haul flights are fine the day after surgery for passengers.
 Pilots will need to go through the necessary licensing checks before flying resumes.
-To find out more about our cataract surgery, please click here.
+Find out more about cataract surgery here.